Willson Contreras Player Props: Cardinals vs. Braves

 - Contreras hit .243 with 23 doubles, two triples, 22 home runs and 45 walks.

-- Contreras picked up an RBI in 39 of 113 games last season, with multiple RBIs in 10 of them.
-He drove in three or more runs in five games.
+- He scored in 47 of 113 games last year, with multiple runs in 15 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.